NXP/nxmw/demos/nx/dual_interfaces/readme.md

 ## Prerequisites

-- Hardware: NX SA should be connected to FRDM-K64F board. or Raspberry Pi.
+- Hardware: NX SA should be connected to a supported MCU or Raspberry Pi.
 - Nx middleware stack.
 - NTAG configuration tool (e.g. RFIDDiscover) is available on NFC